-The high-dimensional LASA datasets (\lasa{8}, \lasa{16}, \lasa{32}) represent a more difficult learning challenge that is designed to further test the continual learning capabilities and scalability of our models.
-For each of these high-dimensional datasets, we repeat the same experiments as for \lasa{2}.
-We evaluate the CL methods SG, FT, REP, HN, and CHN, and consider two versions of each CL method, corresponding to NODE and \snode{}.
-We omit the direct regularization-based methods SI and MAS due to their poor performance on \lasa{2}, but include FT as a lower performance baseline for reference.
+The high-dimensional LASA datasets (\lasa{8}, \lasa{16}, \lasa{32}) are designed to test scalability on high-dimensional LfD tasks.
+For each of these datasets, we repeat the same experiments as for \lasa{2}.
+We evaluate the CL methods SG, FT, REP, HN, and CHN, and consider two versions of each method, corresponding to NODE and \snode{}.
+We omit SI and MAS due to their poor performance on \lasa{2}, but include FT as a lower performance baseline for reference.